Khaoklong51/mkv-muxing-batch-gui/README.md

 ### Using Python Code Version

-1. Clone the repository :`git clone https://github.com/yaser01/mkv-muxing-batch-gui.git`.
+1. Clone the repository :`git clone https://github.com/Khaoklong51/mkv-muxing-batch-gui.git`.
-2. The main branch use ``PySide6`` library on version `6.6.1` which is tested on `python 3.10.8` working good and only supporting x64 systems.
+2. The main branch use ``PySide6`` library on version `6.10.0` which is tested on `python 3.13.3` working good and only supporting x64 systems.
-3. If you want to use on x32 systems you should switch to branch `develop-PySide2`: `git checkout develop-pyside2` which uses `PySide2 v5.14.0` and tested in `python 3.8.10`.
-4. After selecting the branch just make sure to use the mentioned python version as it's guaranteed to work perfect.
+3. After selecting the branch just make sure to use the mentioned python version as it's guaranteed to work perfect.
-5. Just run `pip install -r requirements.txt`.
+4. Just run `pip install -r requirements.txt`.
-6. Then run `python main.py` and you are all good :D.
+5. Then run `python main.py` and you are all good :D.
-7. You may use `python3/pip3` instead of `python/pip` depending on your system.
+6. You may use `python3/pip3` instead of `python/pip` depending on your system.
-8. For linux users if you want to use another python version from the one that is already on your system it's recommended to use `pyenv`,if you didn't hear about it, you may read [this](https://askubuntu.com/a/1195153).
+7. For linux users if you want to use another python version from the one that is already on your system it's recommended to use `uv`,if you didn't hear about it, you may read [this](https://github.com/astral-sh/uv).
-9. Also, for linux users: as this app depends on mkvtoolnix it's very recommended to install it on your system before run the app from [here](https://mkvtoolnix.download/downloads.html).
+8. Also, for linux users: as this app depends on mkvtoolnix it's very recommended to install it on your system before run the app from your distro repository.

 ### Updating The MKVmerge version

+Program will automatically detect install mkvtoolnix in this order PATH>>Common install location(Windows Only)(C:\\Program Files\\MKVToolNix)>>Portable(Resources\\Tools\\[your operating system])

-You can manually update the mkvmerge version the app uses, but do this only if you're sure of what you're doing, as it may require a reinstallation:
+You can manually update the mkvmerge version for portable version, but do this only if you're sure of what you're doing, as it may require a reinstallation:

 ```bash
 # Navigate to the app's installation directory, e.g. on Windows: